madhavkosi/designPatterningolang/dsa/string.md

 	longestStreak := 0

 	for _, num := range nums {
-		// Check if it is the start of a sequence if !numSet[num-1] {
+		if !numSet[num-1] {
 			currentNum := num
 			currentStreak := 1

-			// Count the length of the sequence for numSet[currentNum+1] {
+			for numSet[currentNum+1] {
 				currentNum++
 				currentStreak++
 			}

-			// Update the longest streak
 			if currentStreak > longestStreak {
 				longestStreak = currentStreak
 			}